Scholarships & Bursaries

-St Wystan’s School operates a scholarship scheme for pupils entering the school at age 7 (Year 3 in September 2018).
+St Wystan’s School operates a scholarship scheme for pupils entering the school at the age of 7.
 Academic Scholarships are offered to the top performing pupil in English and Maths.

 The Academic scholarship is carried out on an informal basis so that the children produce their best results.
 It takes the form of a Literacy, Numeracy and writing assessment and information from their present school may also be used to gain a clear insight into the child’s ability and potential.
 This would be done during a normal school day, giving the child chance to integrate into the class, make friends and experience the school and its ethos.

 If you feel that your child would benefit from a Scholarship at St Wystan’s please make contact with us to discuss the process and the possibility of an award.
 Also, if you would like to look around the school for yourself to see our small class sizes, happy confident children and dedicated teachers we would be more than happy to arrange a personal tour.